Algebraic solution of tropical optimization problems via matrix sparsification with application to scheduling: Conclusions

 \section{Conclusions}

 In many tropical optimization problems encountered in real-world applications, it is not too difficult to obtain a particular solution in an explicit form, whereas finding all solutions may be a hard problem.
-This paper was concerned with a multidimensional optimization problem that arises in various applications as the problem of minimizing the span seminorm, and is formulated to minimize a nonlinear function defined on vectors over an idempotent semifield by a given matrix.
-To obtain a complete solution of the problem, we first characterized all solutions by a system of simultaneous vector equation and inequality, and then developed a new matrix sparsification technique.
-This technique was used to the description of all solutions to the problem in an explicit compact vector form.
-The results obtained were applied to find a complete solution to a just-in-time scheduling problem.
+This paper was concerned with multidimensional optimization problems that arise in various applications as the problems of minimizing and maximizing the span seminorm.
+To obtain a complete solution of the minimization problem, we first characterized all solutions by a system of simultaneous vector equation and inequality, and then developed a new matrix sparsification technique.
+This technique was applied to describe all solutions in an explicit vector form.
+As another use of sparsified matrices, we derived a compact vector representation for complete solution of the maximization problem.
+The results obtained were applied to find a complete solution to a real-world scheduling problem.

 The extension of the characterization of solutions and sparsification technique proposed in the paper to other tropical optimization problems may present important directions for future work.
-New applications of the results to solve real-world problems in various fields, including location analysis and decision making, may be of particular interest.
+New applications of the results to solve real-world problems in various fields, including location analysis and decision making, are of particular interest.
+The connection between tropical optimization and relational algebra can be another line of future research.